-As an alternative, meteors of lunar origin found on Earth were used.
-It is alleged that only trusted geologists were allowed to examine the samples, which were tightly controlled with the excuse that they were rare and valuable.
+As an alternative, they allege that meteors of lunar origin found on Earth were used and that only trusted geologists were allowed to examine the samples, which were tightly controlled with the excuse that they were rare and valuable.

 The facts, however, don’t support these claims: every year, approximately 400 samples from the Apollo Moon rocks are given out to the public for scientific and educational purposes.
 Requesting a sample is a fairly simple procedure.*

 * Sample Requests for Research, Nasa.gov; Goddard Exhibits for Loan - Lunar and Meteorite Sample Request Process, Nasa.gov.